 - After the float valve drops down indicating that the Instant Pot is safe to be opened, remove the chicken wings then place them in a bowl, and set them aside.
 Top with sliced jalapeños, if desired.

 - Set the Instant Pot to “Sauté” the sauce in the Instant Pot for an additional 10 minutes.
 This process helps thicken the sauce giving it a more robust flavor.
 Pour the sauce over the chicken wings.

-- Serve Adobo Chicken Wings with steamed rice, chopped romaine lettuce and sliced tomatoes.
-Drizzle some of the sauce over the lettuce and tomatoes.
+- Serve Filipino Chicken Adobo with steamed white rice, chopped romaine lettuce, and sliced tomatoes.
+Drizzle some of the adobo sauce over the lettuce and tomatoes.

-- If you're not concerned about gluten, you can substitute Soy sauce or Tamari sauce for Coconut Aminos.
+- If you're not concerned about gluten, you can substitute Soy sauce for Coconut Aminos or Tamari Sauce.

-- Sliced tomatoes help balance out the acidity of the dish.
+- Serve with some sliced tomatoes to help balance out the acidity of the dish.

-- Serve this dish with steamed rice, because it will be a tragedy if you don't savor the adobo sauce!
+- Serve this Filipino Chicken Adobo with steamed white rice; it will be a tragedy if you don't savor the adobo sauce!
 OK, it's a bit of an exaggeration, but I think you'll agree once you taste this dish.

 - Sautéed Opo Squash!
 It's a great complement to this dish!

 Such a delicious recipe for adobo chicken.
 Thank you for sharing!